 There is no direct transport from Himara to Athens.
-Every route requires at least one connection, and most require two or three.
-Budget 8-15 hours depending on which route you choose and how the connections line up.
+Every route requires at least one connection or a long single drive, and most public-transport options require two or three.
+Budget 6-15 hours depending on which route you choose and how the connections line up.

-The four realistic options: bus through Ioannina (cheapest), ferry via Corfu plus a flight (fastest), flight via Tirana (most reliable), or a direct seasonal bus from Saranda (longest but simplest).
+The five realistic options: bus through Ioannina (cheapest), ferry via Corfu plus a flight (fastest), flight via Tirana (most reliable), a direct seasonal bus from Saranda (longest but simplest), or driving yourself via the Kakavia border (most flexible if you already have a car).
 Here is everything you need for each one.

 Quick Facts